FAKEBOB-adversarial-attack/FAKEBOB/README.md

     You can adjust `n_jobs` and `samples_per_draw` to decrease this time.
     But note that smaller `samples_per_draw` may lead to slower covergence and too large `n_jobs` may increase the time in contrast.

 Since step 3 consumes quite a long time, you can choose to download ***pre-models.tgz*** from [pre-models.tgz, 493MB](https://drive.google.com/open?id=1T_hx9Pqopk-rlmiSrBWdXjl825wjBQVF "pre-models.tgz").
+The MD5 should be **a61fd0f2a470eb6f9bdba11f5b71a123**.
 After downloading, just untar it to the location of FAKEBOB.
 Then you can skip both step 3 and step 4.

 ## Extension
 If you would like to use your own dataset or attack other speaker recognition systems (e.g., DNN-based systems), here are some tips.